Southeast Forestlands logoSoutheast Forestlands

 Who Is Buying Wilcox County Timber — and What That Means

-Buyer demand on a Wilcox County tract is shaped by the Pine Hill pulp complex, the Demopolis paper complex within reasonable haul, plus Mobile-shed and Selma-area buyers.
+Buyer demand on a Wilcox County tract is shaped by the Pine Hill pulp complex, the Demopolis paper complex within reasonable haul, plus Mobile-area and Selma-area buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: Pine Hill mill pricing, longleaf restoration interest from conservation buyers, and Alabama River bottomland-hardwood quality.
 A direct, walk-up offer almost never reflects that reality.